 For the cookie:

-- ½ cup butter, softened
+- ½ cup unsalted butter softened

-- ½ cup brown sugar
+- ½ cup light brown sugar packed

 - ½ cup granulated sugar

 - ¼ cup sour cream